Table of contents

 From Thursday, July 31, 2025

 The registration desk will be open every day from 8.30am to 6pm in the Village des Choralies.
 You’ll receive your badge and festival folder there.
 Please bring your registration confirmation with you.
-For latecomers, workshop scores will be on sale at the Editions store (opening hours: 10.00 a.m. to 8.00 p.m.), also in the Village.
+For latecomers, atelier scores will be on sale at the Editions store (opening hours: 10.00 a.m. to 8.00 p.m.), also in the Village.

 If you are a member of a group and registered for the Partial Choralies, your group leader will come and collect your participant files.